danielcrw97/CMinus-Interpreter-And-Compiler/README.md

 The language also supports basic print_string, read_int and print_int functions for input and output.

 See the examples for the sort of programs it can interpret.
-Copy and paste these examples into input.c (the input file), then build and run the program to interpret/compile the input.
+Copy and paste these examples into input.c (the input file), then build and run main.cpp to interpret/compile the input.

+Note that comments are not supported for CMinus, and therefore cannot be used in the input file!

 Example of functional composition that can be interpreted:
 ```